goldfirere/cs113/labs/01_install/lab.md

 The instructions below sometimes call out special instructions for macOS and for Windows users.
 If you have neither of these (because you have Linux, or something even more exotic), then just do your best.
-We're happy to help.
+I'm happy to help.

 1. Configure your computer to show file extensions: